gumaerc-testorg/sts.330-spring-2013/content/pages/readings/_index.md

 Further Readings
 ----------------

-Suggestions for readings to continue exploring topics introduced in the required readings, there is a list of [further readings]({{< baseurl >}}/pages/readings/further-readings).
+Suggestions for readings to continue exploring topics introduced in the required readings, there is a list of {{% resource_link 3271340d-4bc5-81f6-8188-e4d8b086e414 "further readings" %}}.

 Readings By Session
 -------------------